-By Jill Cigliana, MSOT, OTR/L, Program Director, Memory Care Solutions
+Written by Jill Cigliana, MSOT, OTR/L, program director at Memory Care Solutions

 I am often asked, “Is there really quality time when living with dementia?”
 At my organization, Memory Care Home Solutions, we work with families to demonstrate that dementia is not an end to quality of life, but an opportunity to stay engaged and appreciate life in the present moment.

 So how is this accomplished?
 Families may be overwhelmed by the abilities and skills they see slipping away from their loved one as a result of neurological changes.
 While grieving these losses, they find it challenging to recognize the many gifts, talents and abilities that remain.
 Social engagement and meaningful activity are important ingredients in healthy aging, and this holds true for people with dementia.
 Yet social and communication skills are eventually impaired through the progression of dementia, and friends and family members struggle to know how to include the person in conversation and activity.

 We offer solutions to these barriers through an evidence-informed program by which social work and occupational therapy (OT) staff provide in-home service to individuals with dementia and their families and friends to maximize quality of life.
 Our team starts by identifying preserved abilities and modifying familiar hobbies and activities to fit within the current skill-set of the person with dementia.
 Our clients with dementia may not be able to initiate activities on their own or perform the skill at the level they once did, but this does not mean an end to engagement or pleasure.